spring-projects/spring-data-build/README.md

 - `distribute` - Creates Docbook documentation, assembles the distribution zip, etc.
 - `milestone` - Configures the binary distribution to upload to the milestone S3 repository.
 - `release` - Configures the binary distribution to upload to the release S3 repository.
-- `spring32-next` - Configures the Spring version to be used to be the next 3.2.x snapshot version.
+- `spring4-next` - Configures the Spring version to be used to be the next 4.0.x snapshot version.
-- `spring4` - Configures the Spring version to be used to be the latest 4.x release version.
+- `spring41` - Configures the Spring version to be used to be the latest 4.1.x release version.
-- `spring4-next` - Configures the Spring version to be used to be the next 4.x snapshot version.
+- `spring41-next` - Configures the Spring version to be used to be the next 4.1.x release version.
 - `querydsl-next` - Configures the Querydsl version to be used to be the next available snapshot version.